The world watched this couple cross the finish line in 2018. But their story isn't over

 On that night, Matt suffered a catastrophic injury from a headfirst fall into a gym wall while playing league basketball with friends.
 A freak accident that would leave him paralyzed from the shoulders down.

-After eight years of ups and downs, the couple celebrate their biggest triumph to date, just in time for Father's Day.
+After eight years of ups and downs, the couple celebrates their biggest triumph to date, just in time for Father's Day.

 We meet Matt and Kaitlyn for the first time